veeranjireddy2002/veeranjireddy2002/README.md

 - 👋 Hi, I’m @veeranjireddy2002
-- 👀 I’m interested in data security
+- 👀 I’m interested in fusion 360/ QA
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...